Coronavirus Resources and Advice from Edmit

 - Testing dates have been cancelled or delayed for the SAT (live status page) and ACT (live status page).
 AP tests, make-up tests, and future dates may be impacted.

-Advice: Since students won’t have their scores until later in the cycle, they may be interested to explore test optional colleges (though applying test-optional is not always optimal).
+Advice: Since students won’t have their scores until later in the cycle, they may be interested to explore test-optional colleges (though applying test-optional is not always optimal).
+Find information about test-optional colleges at Fair Test - which is being updated daily with relevant lists.

 Watch a video from the experts at College Coach about standardized testing and COVID-19.